A Dynamic Game Framework for Rational and Persistent Robot Deception With an Application to Deceptive Pursuit-Evasion: Dynamic Target Protection under Deception

 Both UAVs determine their initial beliefs based on the intelligence collected before their interactions.
 By falsifying the pursuer's intelligence, the evader can manipulate the pursuer's initial belief $l_1^0$ and further influence the deception as shown in Fig. \ref{fig:DM}.

 In the $x$-axis, an initial belief $l_1^0(\theta_2^b |x^0,\theta_1^H)$ closer to $1$ indicates a smaller belief mismatch.
 Fig. \ref{fig:DMfinalDis} shows that the pursuer's distance to the evader at the final stage decreases as the belief mismatch decreases regardless of the existence of Bayesian learning.
 However, the initial belief manipulation has a much less influence on the endpoint distance $x_1^{fd}$ when Bayesian learning is applied.
 Fig. \ref{fig:DMtruthrevealing} shows that for each realization of the noise sequence $w^k$, the pursuer's truth-revealing stage steps down as the belief mismatch decreases when Bayesian update is applied.
-Fig. \ref{fig:DMprogressiveCost} illustrates the pursuer's cumulative cost $\bar{V}_1^{K}$ and $\bar{V}_1^{K-1}$ at the last and the second last stage, respectively.
-Without Bayesian update, the evader's deception incurs a huge cost increase to the pursuer at the second last stage due to the large endpoint distance $x_1^{fd}$.
+Fig. \ref{fig:DMprogressiveCost} illustrates the pursuer's ex-post cumulative cost $\hat{V}_1^{0:K}$ and $\hat{V}_1^{0:K-1}$ at the last and the second last stage, respectively.
+Without Bayesian update, the evader's deception significantly increases the pursuer's cost at the second last stage due to the large endpoint distance $x_1^{fd}$.
 The red lines show that the cost increase is higher under a larger belief mismatch.
-Fig. \ref{fig:DMratio} illustrates the evader's cumulative cost at the last stage.
+Fig. \ref{fig:DMratio} illustrates the evader's ex-post cumulative cost at the last stage.
 If the pursuer does not apply Bayesian learning, then the evader can decrease his cost by increasing the pursuer's belief mismatch.
 If the pursuer applies Bayesian learning, then the evader's cost increases slightly if the pursuer's belief mismatch is increased.
-When the belief mismatch is small (i.e., $1-l_1^0\in (0,0.35)$), we observe a win-win situation; i.e., Bayesian learning not only reduces the pursuer's cumulative cost, but also the evader's.
+When the belief mismatch is small (i.e., $1-l_1^0\in (0,0.35)$), we observe a win-win situation; i.e., Bayesian learning not only reduces the pursuer's ex-post cumulative cost, but also the evader's.